Understanding your website visitors through personas

 • Building company

 The three markets differ in income, personality traits, and needs.
 Their interests and motivations behind the purchase are different.
 One group is purchasing for their families, the other for themselves, and one for potential clients or home staging.
-The site’s goal is to appeal to all markets equally.Personas help you achieve this goal by guaranteeing you capture each group’s interest.
+The site’s goal is to appeal to all markets equally.
+Buyer personas help you achieve this goal by guaranteeing you capture each group’s interest.

 In this scenario, we would introduce Jennifer, a 45-year-old homemaker.
 She likes to update her home furniture every year.
 She enjoys decorating her home and always needs to update because of her rowdy kids.
-She is price conscious but looking for something sturdy with a good quality.
+She is price-conscious but looking for something sturdy with good quality.
 She just wants to ensure that her satisfaction is guaranteed because she needs quality items.
 Return policies are apparently imperative to her.

-Finally, the website is targeting Sally, a 19-year-old college student who is rooming with two other friends.
+Finally, the website targets Sally, a 19-year-old college student who is rooming with two other friends.
 She needs cheap, nice furniture items that are a bit trendier.
-She is trying to make a quick decision because move-in is within the next couple weeks.
+She is trying to make a quick decision because move-in is within the next couple of weeks.
 She needs white-glove delivery and someone to build the pieces.
 She is looking for practical solutions for their tiny space and considering items with tons of storage.

 Selling to these individuals is a lot easier than to a general market segment because you can put yourself in Sally, Evan, and Jennifer’s shoes.
-You can anticipate their concerns and personalize the experience to them.
+You can anticipate their concerns and personalize the experience with them.

-Personas pave the way for:
+Buyer personas pave the way for:

-1. Understanding what makes different segments tick, what appeals to them and what turns them off.
+1. Understanding what makes different segments tick, what appeals to them, and what turns them off.

 3. Recognizing that all users come at different buying stages.
-Evoking empathy within site developers, marketers and sales teams.
+Evoking empathy within site developers, marketers, and sales teams.

-4. Knowing competition well starting from which market segments are likely to identify with a competitor more than with you, and why?
+4. Knowing competition well, starting from which market segments are likely to identify with a competitor more than with you, and why?

 The Four Temperaments

 While you create each persona, you can also assign a temperament (or combinations of them).
-That way, when designing, you may have Jennifer in mind, but now you also have in mind that she is a caring persona, triggered and motivated by social proof, which can be something to address on the website.
+That way, when designing, you may have Jennifer in mind, but now you also have in mind that she is a caring person, triggered and motivated by social proof, which can be something to address on the website.

 These are the four temperaments to consider.